yagydev/animalmela-monorepo/web-frontend/README.md

-# Animall Frontend
+# Kisaan Mela Frontend

-A modern, responsive web application built with Next.js 14, TypeScript, and Tailwind CSS for the Animall pet services platform.
+A modern, responsive web application built with Next.js 14, TypeScript, and Tailwind CSS for the Kisaan Mela agricultural marketplace platform.

 ## Features